cloer-Choi/kokoa-clone/README.md

 # KoKoa Clone

-Practicing my HTML and CSS!
+HTML and CSS will get better!